lifeplus1/CosmicHub/AI_INTERPRETATION_IMPLEMENTATION_SUMMARY.md

 - Generate personalized AI interpretations
 - View interpretation history
+- **View detailed analysis in immersive modal** - Click "View Full Analysis" for complete content
 - Filter by type and focus areas
 - Ask specific questions about their charts
 - See confidence scores and metadata
-- Enjoy a beautiful, accessible interface
+- Enjoy a beautiful, accessible interface with smooth modal interactions

 The revolutionary approach gives you a professional-grade AI interpretation system that complements your existing chat functionality!